~ How to Identify If Your Church Has Reached a Plateau and What to Do About It ~

 (NOTE: Want to know the proper roles and responsibilities for Church Boards?
 Click here)

 The challenge comes when YOU feel stuck … when YOU’VE hit a wall.
 How do you push past it?
 If you’re going to keep digging, leaving no stone unturned in your ability to lead and develop others, it’s just plain hard work.

 You might say,

 “I’ve done about everything I know how to do.
-I’ve exhausted all my options, and I don’t know what to do next.”
+I’ve exhausted all my options; I’m continually trying to learn how to grow the church and I don’t know what to do next.”